SeisSol/SeisSol/Documentation/build-run.rst

 You should normally not require MPI to run SeisSol with only one process.
 If you have to, however, make sure to run as ``mpirun -n 1 -bind-to none ./SeisSol`` to still make use of all available cores.
 However, if you have two or more GPUs in your PC, you will be required to use N MPI ranks for utilizing all available N GPUs.

-Performance Considerations
+Performance considerations
 --------------------------

-To run SeisSol properly, it is advisable to do the pinning to the CPU cores explicitly, even for GPU builds.
+To run SeisSol at full speed, it is highly recommended pinning all threads to CPU cores explicitly, even for GPU builds.
-For now, see the section on environment-variables.rst for a sample configuration.

 On a cluster, it is advisable to leave one core free from the pinning, so that it can be used by the MPI communication thread and the IO thread.
 Generally, the following variables can help:

 .. code-block:: bash